Emerging Infectious Disease Network

 .

-Health Inspection Service has established a toll-free hotline staffed
+Plant Health Inspection Service has established a toll-free hotline

-by veterinarians and import/export experts to respond to questions regarding
+staffed by veterinarians and import/export experts to respond to

-the outbreak of foot-and-mouth disease in parts of Europe.
-The toll-free number
+questions regarding the outbreak of foot-and-mouth disease in parts of

-Foot & Mouth Disease Index Includes new requirements for Horses Imported
+APHIS Foot & Mouth Disease Index Includes new requirements for

 - USDA Overview: Foot-and-Mouth Disease Vaccine (text